DIMO-Network/login-with-dimo/sdk/README.md

 | `utm`                  | UTM parameters for tracking (a query string) | `null`                       | `string`                       | No        |
 | `altTitle`             | Alternative title for the button             | `false` | `boolean` | No |

-### ShareVehiclesWithDimo
+### ShareWithDimo

-The `ShareVehiclesWithDimo` component allows users to share their vehicles data with DIMO.
+The `ShareWithDimo` component allows users to share their vehicles data with DIMO.

 | Parameter             | Description                                                                 | Default Value                           | Type                           | Mandatory |
 |-----------------------|-----------------------------------------------------------------------------|-----------------------------------------|--------------------------------|-----------|